xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

     return 0;
   }

-Note that the client and SDRAM server must be on the same tile as the line buffers are transferred my moving pointers from one task to another.
+**Note**: The client and SDRAM server must be on the same tile as the line buffers are transferred by moving pointers from one task to another.

 The SDRAM library uses movable pointers to pass buffers between the client and the server.
-This means that when the client passes a buffer to the SDRAM server then whilst the server is processing the command the client will be unable to access that buffer.
-To handle this the client sends commands using ``sdram_read`` and ``sdram_write``, both of which will take a movable pointer as an argument.
-To return the pointer to the client the client must call ``sdram_complete`` which will take back ownership of the pointer when the SDRAM server finished processing the command.
+This means that if the client passes a buffer to the SDRAM server, the client cannot access that buffer while the server is processing the command.
+To handle this the client sends commands using ``sdram_read`` and ``sdram_write``, both of which take a movable pointer as an argument.
+To return the pointer to the client the client must call ``sdram_complete`` which will take back ownership of the pointer when the SDRAM server has finished processing the command.

 ``sdram_complete`` can  be selected to allow the client to event on data becoming ready or completing a write.